 Before you purchase a home, you need to be aware of home costs the first two take into account are your future mortgage and insurance costs.
 The very first cost you need to know in and out is the cost your mortgage per month.
-You could use a tool like the mortgage calculator from money supermarket to determine how much house you can afford (it is in Pounds) or from Dinky Town (in Dollars).
+You could use a tool like the mortgage calculator from Dinky Town.

 Home Insurance Costs